 - Problem Recognition

 The Importance of the Consumer Decision Making Process

-According to this article, the consumer-buying decision process is a meaningful way to strengthen your company’s sales function as well as develop a sales and business development strategy that will continue to keep your pipeline of prospects full.
+According to this article, the consumer buying decision process is a meaningful way to strengthen your company’s sales function.
+And develop a sales and business development strategy that will continue to keep your pipeline of prospects full.

-According to Research Leap, Therefore, the knowledge of buying behaviour sheds the light on the psychology of how consumers think, feel, argument and select among existing alternatives (e.g., brands, products, and retailers), also how the consumer’s environment (e.g., culture, family, media) influences him/her, additionally, how consumer motivation and decision strategies distinct between products.
+According to Research Leap, the knowledge of buying behaviour sheds light on the psychological factor, i.e., the psychology of how consumers think, feel, argue, and select alternatives (e.g., brands, products, and retailers).

 These two factors will help you craft your marketing strategy for each stage of the consumer decision-making process.